AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-billing-record-hours-not-saved.md

 >[!NOTE]
 >
->This article was fixed on January 29, 2025.
+>This issue was fixed on January 29, 2025.

 When a user attempts to add eligible hours to a business record, the hours are not saved, and the user sees the following message: